-On the 20th anniversary of the monumental National Reading Panel Report research that introduced the world to the science of learning to read, the Consortium on Reaching Excellence in Education (CORE) is making our position known.
-In this video, CORE President, CEO and reading expert, Linda Diamond, explains the science of learning to read, the science of teaching reading and the important role this plays in planning scientifically based reading instruction and interventions that serve all students and help them become skilled readers.
+On the 20th anniversary of the monumental National Reading Panel Report research that introduced the world to the science of learning to read, CORE, Inc. is making our position known.
+In this video, former President and CEO of CORE and reading expert, Linda Diamond, explains the science of learning to read, the science of teaching reading and the important role this plays in planning scientifically based reading instruction and interventions that serve all students and help them become skilled readers.

 In the video, Diamond explains that reading is a complex process that can be summarized by a simple equation: